holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 ---

 <div style="font-size:11px">Transparent Update: I've changed the sentence "this is exactly how our current process makes people feel" to "this is how our current process makes some people like me feel".
-This post is only my opinion and I can not generalise how everyone is feeling.</div>
+This post is only my opinion and I can not generalise how everyone is feeling.<br /> <br />
+I've also removed some internal names and details that don't matter to the story and changed some wordings to be more neutral (e.g. resource vs employee).</div>

 The illustrations in this post are from Katerina Limpitsouni's [https://undraw.co/](https://undraw.co/).